What is Foam Glass?

 Green Roof Fill

 Weighing only 9.8 pounds per cubic foot, foam glass is 90% lighter than traditional gravel aggregate fill.
 A foam glass roof installation reduces building strain and increases the ability to build creative landscapes.
-Foam glass is a frictional product, when compacted it can be angled in slopes up to 45 degrees.
+Foam glass is also highly frictional, when compacted it can be angled in slopes up to 45 degrees.
+This gives landscape architects the ability to introduce slope and creativity into their designs.